ericboles/mautic-postmark-mailer/README.md

    - Handles manual suppressions and unsubscribes
    - Processes re-activations (when `SuppressSending: false`)

 **Note**: Both webhooks use the same Mautic endpoint (`/mailer/callback`).
 This is Mautic's standard webhook endpoint for all email transports.
-The Postmark plugin will only process webhooks when Postmark is configured as your active email transport.
-The plugin automatically routes webhooks to the appropriate handler based on the `RecordType` field.
+The Postmark plugin will process webhooks from Postmark regardless of whether it's configured as the primary or secondary transport, identified by the `RecordType` field in the payload.

+#### Multi-Transport Support

+This plugin implements `TokenTransportInterface`, making it compatible with multi-transport setups (such as the MultipleTransportBundle).
+When Postmark is configured as a secondary transport:

+- All recipients will receive emails correctly (not just the first recipient)
+- Campaign emails and bulk sends work as expected
+- Webhook processing works regardless of which transport is configured as primary

+The plugin currently sends emails one-by-one for reliability.
+Future versions may implement Postmark's batch API (up to 500 emails per request) for improved performance.

 Be aware that there is a existing symfony postmark bridge, but no recent version is compatible with Mautic 5 and has a webhook support.